 Environmentalists have been saying that ‘green’ is the new gold.
 With the general public’s rising awareness of the harmful effects household cleaning materials wreak on our health and environment, it is only natural for consumers to try to protect themselves and their loved ones.

 Sadly, there are some janitorial cleaning supplies that take advantage of this new market trend.
-They mislead the naive consumer with information and boasts about being green, thus creating confusion in the buyer’s mind—enough to just say, it must be green because it says so.
+They mislead the naive consumer with information and boast about being green without actually backing up those claims.
+Many buyers assume anything that looks green must be green.
 After all, deciphering all those multisyllabic words on a container is better left to a scientist, right?

 A few simple tips are all you need to be able to differentiate the real green cleaners from those pretending to be green.

 The fastest way for consumers to wise up is to actually learn the language of green products.
 Remember, every cleaning company can call itself green, eco-friendly, all-natural, or organic on their labels, but they cannot lie on their chemical ingredients, by mandate of the Environmental Protection Agency (EPA).

 However, the EPA cannot require the manufacturers to prove the safety of their product, which is the reason why bolder ones tend to exaggerate the health and environmental benefits of their own product.
 Thus, it is up to consumers to educate themselves on the chemical names that pose harm to health and environment.